mlswg/mls-virtual-clients/draft-kohbrok-mls-virtual-clients.md

 of such key material cannot easily be coordinated between emulating clients.
 However, reusing a key/nonce pair for different application messages leaks information about the plaintexts.
 Moreover, any client receving the two would not be able to decrypt the second message as the requisit key would already be deleted.

+As a consequence, groups that support virtual clients MUST allow the use of challenge-based application messages as described in
+{{challenge-based-application-message-encryption}}.

 ## Challenge-based application message encryption